 6. A Night In

-This is the kind of dream you can easily make come true on a small budget.
-All you have to do is tweak the details to fit your man’s particular tastes, substituting in his favorite holiday movie, snack food, and drink.
-Or skip the film and make it an evening out of getting dinner through DoorDash from your favorite restaurant, playing board games or listening to music, perhaps in front of a roaring fire.
-Whatever cozy at-home activity is his favorite, treat him to an evening of that.
+And it’s the kind of dream you can easily make come true on a small budget.
+All you have to do is tweak the details to suit your man’s predilections, substituting his favorite holiday movie, snack food, and drink.
+Or skip the film and make it an evening by getting dinner from your favorite restaurant through a meal-delivery app like DoorDash, then playing board games or listening to music, perhaps in front of a roaring fire.
+And if you want to give him something he can unwrap, create a homemade gift card promising him an evening of hygge featuring his favorite cozy at-home activity.

 7. You in Sexy Undies